-The anchor is lowered by releasing the anchor from the cleat or chain snubber on the pulpit and activating the deploy switch on the anchor windlass remote hand held switch.
-After the anchor is set, do not allow the windlass to take the force from the anchor line; secure the anchor line to the anchor line cleat.
+The anchor is lowered by releasing the anchor from the cleat or chain snubber on the pulpit and activating the "Deploy" switch at the helm.
+After the anchor is set, do not allow the windlass to take the force from the anchor line; secure line to the anchor line cleat.

-The anchor is retrieved by releasing the line from the bow cleat and activating the retrieve switch on the anchor windlass remote hand held switch.
+The anchor is retrieved by releasing the line from the bow cleat and activating the "Retrieve" switch at the helm.
 When the chain begins to enter the windlass gypsy, release the switch.
 Jog the switch to start and stop the windlass, to allow the anchor to properly seat for stowage in the anchor roller.
 Inspect the anchor to ensure it is stowed correctly, with the plow/flukes down so the anchor will not contact the hull.
-Once the anchor is stowed, secure the anchor to the chain snubber or bow cleat to prevent it from releasing while underway.
+Once the anchor is stowed, secure the anchor to the chain snubber or bow cleat to prevent it from being released while underway.